God of Gamblers: Plot

 Eventually, the assassins find Chun, Knife, and their friends and attempt to kill them, but Dragon arrives to protect them after tracking Chun down.
 A fierce shootout ensues in a shopping centre, in which Knife saves Chun from an attempt on his life by Ko Yee.
 During the fight, Dragon is wounded, causing Chun to snap out of his child persona briefly to kill the rest of the assailants.
 However, after regressing back to his childlike state, Chun becomes horrified at the carnage and runs out into the street where he is struck by a vehicle.

 Chun awakens in the hospital with his regular persona, but no memory of the events or people he met after the fight.
 He is informed by Ko Yee, who is feigning loyalty, that Janet had killed herself.
 Knife arrives and attempts to warn Chun of Ko Yee's treachery but Yee has Knife thrown out.
 Later, Ko Yee gives Chan Kam-sing special eyeglasses that will allow him to cheat during his upcoming poker match with Chun by reading invisible markings on the cards.

-Chun, Yee, Tanaka and Dragon arrive on Chan Kam-sing's yacht for the climactic game of five-card stud.
+Chun, Yee, Ueyama and Dragon arrive on Chan Kam-sing's yacht for the climactic game of five-card stud.
 Knife, having sneaked onto the boat, again attempts to warn Chun of the danger he is in.
 Chun agrees to hear Knife out later but admonishes him not to interfere with the poker game.

 With his ability to see the markings on the cards, Chan Kam-Sing dominates the first two rounds.
-After losing all of Tanaka's money, Ko Chun puts up his entire personal portfolio of wealth and holdings against Chan's wealth.
+After losing all of Ueyama's money, Ko Chun puts up his entire personal portfolio of wealth and holdings against Chan's wealth.
 Chan, using his glasses to see that Ko Chun has an inferior hand, agrees, showing his cards and gloating over his victory.
 Ko Chun, in turn, reveals that he actually has the superior hand and has won the game, having secretly altered the markings of the deck and using special contact lenses to read them.

 Subsequently, Ko Chun tricks Chan Kam-sing into shooting Ko Yee.
 As Yee lies dying, Chun drops Janet's tape (which actually never finished burning) onto his body.
 Ko Chun then departs (as police arrive to take Chan into custody for murder) without speaking to Knife, much to the latter's dismay.

 Ko Chun later surprises Knife at his home and reveals that he remembered Knife in the hospital and knew about Ko Yee's betrayal all along, but had to feign ignorance to execute his plan properly.
 He promises to make it up to Knife by taking him to Las Vegas as his gambling partner.